 Students will spend 3-4 weeks studying each of four particular Timemarks in European Theatre History, while exploring the performance styles of that time through four distinct performance projects, culminating in a studio presentation in one of RADA’s theaters.

 Learn more at http://www.case.edu/international/london/, and from faculty commentary below:

 Professor Jerrold Scott, Department Chair and Artistic Director of Eldred Theater, speaks about the legacy of RADA and why students should consider studying there: https://www.youtube.com/watch?v=6xEnmkADfM4

 Hear about the unique advantages of the CWRU/RADA program from Professor Ron Wilson, Director of the Graduate Program: https://www.youtube.com/watch?v=oAe64Jj8aO8

-Hear about the curricular diversity and academic rigor of the RADA program from Professor Jeffrey Ullom, Director of Undergraduate Studies for the Department: https://www.youtube.com/watch?v=tvj1VTEwT6w
+Hear about the curricular diversity and academic rigor of the RADA program from Professor Jeffrey Ullom, Director of Undergraduate Studies: https://www.youtube.com/watch?v=tvj1VTEwT6w

 Timemark 1: Athens, 534 BC: the year in which drama enters the Dionysian Festivals.

 Timemark 2: London, 1642: the year in which the Puritans close the London theatres.

 Timemark 3: Paris, 1658: the year in which Molière’s company becomes based in Le Petit Bourbon.